Tina Marais: Biography

 Marais attended the Open Window Art Academy in Pretoria, South Africa from 1996 to 1999, where she earned two diplomas: one in fine arts, and one in visual communication with a fine art specialization.

 In 2008, Marais moved to Canada with her family, settling first in Ontario before settling in Quebec in 2011.
 She lives and works in the greater Montreal region.
 In 2022, she earned a Masters Degree in Fibre and Material Practices from Concordia University in Montreal.

 Career

-Tina Marais has been interested in textiles since early childhood.
+Marais has been interested in textiles since early childhood.
 She has been drawn to textiles due to their variety of textures and colours, their ability to capture movement, and their accessibility as a medium.

-Tina Marais' work focuses on diversity, integration, human impacts on the environment, social transformation and immigration.
+Marais' work focuses on diversity, integration, human impacts on the environment, social transformation and immigration.
 She tries to capture flow, or the element of change within her work.
-Tina Marais' fascination with movement created by the wind, and the sea, began as a child in South Africa.
+Marais' fascination with movement created by the wind, and the sea, began as a child in South Africa.
 Human displacement and human environmental degradation are viewed by her in the same flow lines as the wind and sea.
 A part of her interest in migration and refugees she relates to her own migration from South Africa to Canada.

 Cultural mediation projects

-Tina Marais has been involved in various cultural mediation projects throughout the greater Montreal region supported by the municipalities there.
+Marais has been involved in various cultural mediation projects throughout the greater Montreal region supported by the municipalities there.